FyberLabs/proxmox-firewall/README.md

 - Configure device settings
 - Set up DHCP reservations
 - Update firewall rules
+- **Create or update device configuration files in `config/devices/<site_name>/` as needed**

+**Alternatively, you can manually add device entries directly to your site YAML file (`config/sites/<site_name>.yml`).** This is useful for advanced users, bulk editing, or when you want full control over the device configuration format.

+- See [README_DEVICES.md](README_DEVICES.md) for detailed device format, examples, and advanced options for both script-based and manual editing.

+> **Tip:** Use the script for ease and guided setup, or edit the YAML directly for advanced scenarios or automation.

 ### 5. Customize Site and Device Configurations